Jethro Pugh: Professional career

+In 1968, he had four fumble recoveries and nine quarterback sacks.
+Pugh was voted second-team All-Pro by the Associated Press (AP).
 He played with the Cowboys for his entire career, from 1965 through 1978.
-His 14 seasons represent the fourth-longest career in Cowboys history; only Ed "Too Tall" Jones, Bill Bates, and Mark Tuinei played more years.
+His 14 seasons, matched by five others, represent the sixth-longest career in Cowboys history; only Jason Witten, L. P. Ladouceur, Ed "Too Tall" Jones, Bill Bates, and Mark Tuinei played more years.